MaxiHuHe04/iTunes-Backup-Explorer/README.md

 # iTunes Backup Explorer

-iTunes Backup Explorer is a graphical open-source tool that can show files in iPhone and iPad backups and extract them.
+iTunes Backup Explorer is a graphical open-source tool that can show, extract, and replace files in iPhone and iPad backups.

 It supports both **encrypted** and non-encrypted backups, currently from iOS 10.2 onwards.